tracyreed/profitwisesucks.com/README.md

 problem until the opposing attorney in a legal matter pointed it out.
 This GREATLY complicated the legal matter and cost us dearly.

 [Heistein was deposed](/Heistein, David.pdf){:target="_blank"} in the legal matter.
-At 21:9-24 we can see that Heistein was asked about what type of business entity it was.
+At Heistein Dep.
+21:9-24 Mar 3, 2022, we can see that Heistein was asked about what type of business entity it was.

 "So when Tracy had first come to us and it was an LLC, you know, we had some questions about, you know, did he have this other partner or not.
 You know, and I think think -- for